• Evidence base for Mindful Emotion Coaching and Adverse Childhood Experence (MACE)

 Parents

-• Tuning in to Kids is an evidenced based parent support programme compatible with the Mindful Emotion Coaching approach - written by Associate Professor Sophie Havighurst from Melbourne University, the manual is full of references.
+• Tuning in to Kids is an evidence-based parent support programme compatible with the Mindful Emotion Coaching approach.
+Written by the Tuning in to Kids team at the University of Melbourne, the manuals are full of references.

 • John Lambie of Anglia Ruskin University has extensivley researched emotion validation and created a practical set of actionable resources for 0-3 year olds titled ' My First Emotions' available from SkyLark Learning